stephanief3005/sep10-freedem-project/blog/entry07.md

 I'm in the ***communicate the results*** process.
 I've shared my knowledge with others during the elevator pitch in the cafeteria, giving the purpose of my dental technologies project and the results.
 The aframe, the share of knowledge of the dental technologies I investigated.
 While I am also in the stage of ***improve as needed*** process, I am going to improve my slides and see if there's anything else I need to add, with the feedback I got overall for the final grade of the product and presentation.
 To be prepared to present my work on Monday at the stage!

 ## Skill
 The skills I learned from my elevator pitch and my class presentation are that the more you practice and present, the more you boost your confidence and feel really clear on the day you will be presenting.
 I also learned that practicing is the same as learning.
+This is great for real-life situations because when I'm applying for colleges or jobs or meeting important people, I always have the idea that in order to be prepared and do well, is to practice.

 Text